-As of September 30, 2013, the Company had unrestricted cash and cash equivalents and available-for-sale securities of \$182.5 million.
-The Company expects that its existing unrestricted cash and cash equivalents and available-for-sale securities as of September 30, 2013, anticipated interest income and funding under its license and collaboration agreement with Sanofi related to MM-121 will enable the Company to fund operations into 2015.
-In the event that the Company obtains favorable results from the Phase 3 clinical trial of MM-398, the Company expects that anticipated additional expenses in 2014 related to the commercialization of MM-398 will be offset by cash received from potential collaboration opportunities.
+As of March 31, 2014, the Company had unrestricted cash and cash equivalents and available-for-sale securities of \$124.2 million.
+The Company expects that its existing unrestricted cash and cash equivalents and available-for-sale securities as of March 31, 2014, anticipated interest income and funding under its license and collaboration agreement with Sanofi related to MM-121 will enable the Company to fund operations into 2015.